IIASA's Postdoctoral Fellowship Program: Upcoming Review Deadline - November 1, 2014

 |Climate Policies Can Resolve Energy and Air Pollution Challenges|

 Policies to protect the global climate offer the most effective entry point for achieving energy sustainability, simultaneously reducing air pollution and improving energy security.
 By integrating climate and energy policies, major synergies and cost co-benefits can be realized.
-The findings are published in the latest issue of Nature Climate Change, in a commentary authored by IIASA’s David McCollum, Volker Krey and Keywan Riahi.
-More
+The findings are published in Nature Climate Change, in a commentary authored by IIASA’s David McCollum, Volker Krey, and Keywan Riahi.
+More.

 | || |

 IIASA researchers contributed to the International Energy Agency’s World Energy Outlook 2012 with an assessment of global emissions of major air pollutants under three different scenarios.
 IIASA’s report, based on the GAINS model, projects emissions to 2035 for 25 regions and demonstrates the synergies between climate change and air pollution control policies.